zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 Adding static instance STATIC-localhost:petstore:8080 for service ID petstore mapped to URL http://localhost:8080
 ```

-   **Note:** If you don't see these messages in the log.
-Make sure that the [API ML debug mode](https://docs.zowe.org/stable/troubleshoot/troubleshoot-apiml.html#enable-api-ml-debug-mode) is active.
+   **Note:** If these messages are not displayed in the log, ensure that the [API ML debug mode](https://docs.zowe.org/stable/troubleshoot/troubleshoot-apiml.html#enable-api-ml-debug-mode) is active.

 ## (Optional) Reload the services definition after the update when the API Mediation Layer is already started